Probesys/bileto/docs/developers/popups.md

 Note the button in the `<summary>` element should not be a real `<button>` (only a class).
 It would take the focus and catch click events otherwise.

+Don’t forget to use the `.button--carret` class to put a carret on the right of the button.
+This shows to the user that the button will open a popup.

 The nav element can have different kind of children.